Prompt Engineering · OrevateAI

 • Removes your browsing history, which you might want to keep.

 For those who want a more granular approach to Safari’s cache, you can also clear data for individual websites.
 Go to Settings > Safari > Advanced > Website Data.
 Here, you can see a list of all websites that have stored data on your iPad.
 You can swipe left on a specific website to delete its data, or tap ‘Remove All Website Data’ at the bottom.
+This allows for more targeted clearing if you suspect a single site is causing issues.

 Method 2: Clearing Cache for Specific Apps